 Faculty at Brandeis teach a range of courses on Israel studies across several Brandeis departments.
-In Fall 2013, the following courses focus on Israel, backed up by multiple Brandeis courses that include an Israel studies element.
+This semester, the following courses focus on Israel, backed up by multiple Brandeis courses that include an Israel studies element.

 * All Israel Studies courses are offered via Brandeis departments and programs; the Schusterman Center for Israel Studies is not a degree-granting program.